kids-first/Kids-First-Sentieon-Joint-Cohort-Genotyping-Workflow/docs/KF_SENTIEON_VQSR.md

  - `one_thousand_genomes_resource_vcf`: 1000G_phase1.snps.high_confidence.hg38.vcf.gz
  - `output_basename`: String to prepend to output
 ### Optional
- - `bcftools_cpu`: Default `16`.
+ - `bcftools_cpu`: Default `8`.
 Number of cores to be used ot merge VCFs
  - `output_type` Default `z`.
 Format of merged variants file
- - `varcal_threads`: Default 1.
-Sentieon documentation states for VarCal to be deterministic, it must be set 1, but will be much slower.
+ - `varcal_threads`: Default `1`.
+Sentieon documentation states for VarCal to be deterministic, it must be set 1, but will be much slower
+ `varcal_ram`: Default `16`.
+RAM in GB to providew to VarCal jobs.
+May need to increase depending on size of input
  - `srand`: Default `42`.
 Determines the seed to use in the random number generation.
 You can set RANDOM_SEED to 0 and the software will use the random seed from your computer.
 In order to generate a deterministic result, you should use a non-zero RANDOM_SEED
  - `snp_max_gaussians`: Default `6`.
 Integer value for max gaussians in SNP VariantRecalibration.
 If a dataset gives fewer variants than the expected scale, the number of Gaussians for training should be turned down.
 Lowering the max-Gaussians forces the program to group variants into a smaller number of clusters, which results in more variants per cluster